How To Make A Traditional Christmas Wreath: A Step By Step Tutorial

 - Floral sticks (cut skewers work too)

-- After you have scoured the woods for the perfect fir brush, clip it down to wreath size pieces.
+- After scouring the woods for the perfect fir brush, clip it down into wreath-size pieces.

 - The photo above shows how to snip the ‘arms’ off, discarding the main branch.
 You will need to use approximately 25 large branches to complete a 14″ Christmas wreath.

-- Secure the floral wire to the metal ring.
+- Secure the floral wire to the metal ring by wrapping the end around the floral ring a few times.

-- Make a small bunch of brush about 3-4 pieces.
+- Make a small bunch of brush by laying about 3-4 pieces on top one another.
 Starting with a large piece in the back, and layer on smaller pieces.

 - Twist the wire around the cut ends of the brush to secure it to the ring.